jbirnick/waybar-timer/README.md

 ```
 waybar-timer.sh increase 60 || waybar-timer.sh new 1 'notify-send "Timer expired."'
 ```
-It increases the existing timer if it's active, and creates a timer with label "mytimer" of lengths 1 minute if there is no timer currently running.
+It increases the existing timer if it's active, and creates a new one minute timer with if there is no timer currently running.
 So now e.g. scrolling up also does something when there is no timer active - it starts a new timer!

 ## Known Issues